ArdaAras/i94-ssot-data-warehouse/README.md

     2. Global Land and Temperatures
     3. US Cities Demographics
     4. Airport codes
+        * This contains information about airports, heliports and sea plane bases

 ## Considerations
 * Unnamed column in immigration dataset will be dropped since there is no information about it.